-Tributes paid to Queen Elizabeth II at UK football
+Tributes paid to Queen in UK football stadiums

 Last updated on .From the section Football

-Tributes were paid to Queen Elizabeth II on Tuesday as professional football fixtures resumed across the UK.
+Tributes to the Queen were impeccably observed across 30 EFL games and at Liverpool and Tottenham's Champions League games as football resumed in the UK following the weekend postponements.

-All English, Welsh and Northern Irish football and senior Scottish football was postponed over the weekend after the UK's longest-serving monarch died aged 96 last week.
+All English, Welsh and Northern Irish football and senior Scottish football was called off after the UK's longest-serving monarch died aged 96 last week.

-At almost all English Football League games the National Anthem was played.

-A 'period of silence' was also observed at EFL matches and Liverpool and Tottenham's Champions League games.
+At almost all English Football League (EFL) matches the National Anthem was played.
+A 'period of silence' was held at EFL games as well as Liverpool and Tottenham's Champions League matches.

 BBC Sport's chief football writer Phil McNulty reported that the vast majority of Liverpool supporters at a capacity Anfield observed a shorter period of silence impeccably, with one or two rogue shouts at the start of the tribute quickly shouted down before their fixture against Ajax.